 What Happens If You Don’t Use Tape on Drywall?

-If you don’t use drywall tape when sealing drywall joints with “mud” then your mud will crack and fall out of the joint.
-Not only that, but it is much more difficult to get a clean, finished look by loading joint compound into a drywall joint without properly taping it.
+If you don’t use drywall paper tape when sealing drywall joints with “mud” then your coat of mud will crack and fall out of the joint.
+Not only that, but it is much more difficult to get a clean, finished look by loading joint compound into a drywall joint without a proper application of tape.

 - Joint compound used to seal joints without paper tape may crack and deteriorate.

 - Joint compound without paper tape is prone to warping as it dries, making a professional finish difficult.

-- More joint compound and additional coats are required when sealing joints without joint tape.
+- More joint compound and additional coats are required when sealing joints without paper tape.

-When mudding drywall to seal joints, it’s essential to use drywall tape along with joint compound or “mud.”
+When using an application of mud to seal joints, it’s essential to use drywall tape along with joint compound.
 Otherwise, you will spend more time and effort only to result in an inferior finished product.

 Will Paint Hide Drywall Seams?

 Paint will not hide drywall seams.
 In fact, a coat of paint highlights imperfections in your drywall job.
 A small rough patch or crack may not seem like much when your walls are bare, but it will be twice as noticeable once you paint.
 This is why it’s essential to carefully seal drywall joints and use the correct sandpaper to finish your drywall, before applying any coats of paint.
 If you don’t take care of those seams now, they’ll look worse under a coat of paint.